Rationale and Concept

 All fellows will receive a fixed honorarium for the duration of the fellowship.
 In addition to the honorarium, all fellows will receive airfare and accommodation costs for fellowship related travel, and other related costs that will enable them to meet their requirements.
 Special requests for specific additional research costs may be considered on case by case basis.

 The application process involves specific intake dates and submission deadlines.
 A selection committee comprised of experts will advise on the proposals.
 Reviewers will consider the applicant’s background, experience, track record, the paper’s contribution to regional integration, and likelihood of completion of the proposed research project.
 Selection decisions will be made within one month of the date of submission of the application.

-For the first phase of the fellowship program, four (4) fellows will be selected.
+For the second phase of the fellowship program, four (4) fellows will be selected.

 All proposals should be submitted online to the following address: (email@example.com) by 5 p.m.
 Manila time on 9 March 2020.
 Upon receipt of the application, the applicant will receive an acknowledgment and an expected date on the outcome of the application.

 All applicants are required to submit the attached application form.

 (*)CAREC Region includes Afghanistan, Azerbaijan, China, Georgia, Kazakhstan, the Kyrgyz Republic, Mongolia, Pakistan, Tajikistan, Turkmenistan, and Uzbekistan.

 (**)For more information on the CAREC program, please refer to https://www.carecprogram.org/uploads/01-CAREC-2030-Strategy.pdf